debadityaroy/kaldi/README.md

 This repository accompanies the paper titled "Unsupervised Action Recognition using Universal Attribute Modelling".

 Using this repository, one can reproduce the results on the HMDB51 dataset for Histogram of Optical Flow (HOF) features.
-These HOF features are extracted using Improved Dense Trajectory framework https://lear.inrialpes.fr/people/wang/improved_trajectories.
+These HOF features are extracted using [Improved Dense Trajectory framework] https://lear.inrialpes.fr/people/wang/improved_trajectories.

-We train a large Gaussian mixture model for extracting attributes of different actions.
-Then we perform MAP adaptation Here we provide a recipe
+We provide the extracted HOF features for the HMDB51 dataset [here]

 Installation